ualberta/Front-End-Environment/readme.md

   - Watch `/src/templates/` for `.hbs` tempate changes
     - compiles the templates into `/build/js/templates.js`, which are accessible through `UAlberta.FrontEnd.templates`

+### Folder Structure

+#### Javascript
+All javascript resides in the `/src/js/` folder.
+Upon modification of any of the javascript files, the grunt task will compile all of the javascript files, uglify them and copy them to the `/build/js` folder.

+  - `/src/js/*.js` -> compile in order of file name, uglify -> `/build/js/main.min.js`
+  - `/src/js/libs/*.js` -> compile in order of file name, uglify -> `/build/js/libs.min.js`

+#### LESS / CSS
+Any modifications to CSS code should be applied to the less files located in the `src/less/` folder.
+The folder is organized as follows:

+  - `/src/less/framework.less` : The master less file that imports all of the partial less files

 ### Creating a Module